 Halo also rejects the factory farm model, instead choosing to source pasture and cage-free meats.
 Plus, they use only whole meat items rather than meat meals, which is very hard to find in a dry dog food.

-They also offer many specialty diets like grain free, senior, puppy, small dog formula, gluten free and more, allowing their foods to appeal to a wide audience.
+They also offer many specialty diets like grain free, senior, puppy, small breed dog formula, gluten free and more, allowing their foods to appeal to a wide audience.
 However, their best feature is that their foods are so easy to digest, giving relief to many sensitive pets.
 A pup suffering from vomiting, diarrhea, or itching will thank you for switching to this food.

 Looking for a little more meat in your dog’s diet?
-Then Orijen has a high quality dry food that might be what you’re looking for.
+Then Orijen has a quality dry food that might be what you’re looking for.

 While they are more expensive than Halo, they also offer a very good mix of proteins and some tasty dehydrated bits that dogs love.